 Of course, your spiritual connection is always there and has always been there, but habits of mind, such as your biases and egotism, make you “blind” to it.
 As explained above, the pineal gland is literally a third eye that allows you to perceive light.
 But it allows you to perceive light of a different type – the bright inner light that is your soul.

 If you try pineal gland meditation, you might literally see light flashes before your eyes that can’t be explained by outside phenomenon.
 The more important kind of light that you will experience, however, is the light that everyone else will see as you project your inner light out onto the world.
 Within yourself you will feel oneness with the universe and will sense the expansiveness of your own being, and everyone around you will benefit from gratitude, joy, unlimited creativity, and unconditional love that you express in this state of Shinmyung.

 I developed Pineal Gland Meditation because I want to help people discover the abilities this little organ offers, abilities that can help lift their lives up to a higher way of being.
 If we use our pineal gland well, then we can connect to the divine realm more effectively.
 As we are disconnected from the divine nature of our own and the universe it is no surprise that we feel lonely and unfulfilled in our lives, and that the world seems forever lost in its conflicts.
-Fortunately, as I have explained in my new book on the topic, it is not hard.
+Fortunately, as I have explained in my new book on the topic, Connect, How to Find Clarity and Expand Your Consciousness with Pineal Gland Meditation, it is not hard.
 It is just a matter of devoting ourselves to opening our hearts, minds, and spirits a little bit each day.